 An Underlying Fund may also cover its long position in a futures contract by purchasing a put option on the same futures contract with a strike price (i.e., an exercise price) as high or higher than the price of the futures contract.
 In the alternative, if the strike price of the put is less than the price of the futures contract, an Underlying Fund will segregate cash or liquid securities equal in value to the difference between the strike price of the put and the price of the futures contract.
-An Underlying Fund may also cover its long position in a futures contract by taking a short position in the instruments underlying the futures contract, or by taking position in the instruments with prices which are expected to move relatively consistently with the futures contract.
-An Underlying Fund may cover its short position in a futures contract by taking a long position in the instruments underlying the futures contracts, or by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.
+An Underlying Fund may also cover its long position in a futures contract, or by taking a short position in the instruments underlying the futures contract, or by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.
+An Underlying fund may cover its short position in a futures contract by taking a long position in the instruments underlying the futures contracts, or by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract with the futures contract.
+An which are expected to move relatively consistently with the futures contract.

 An Underlying Fund may cover its sale of a call option on a futures contract by taking a long position in the underlying futures contract at a price less than or equal to the strike price of the call option.
 In the alternative, if the long position in the underlying futures contract is established at a price greater than the strike price of the written (sold) call, the Underlying Fund will maintain in a segregated account cash or liquid securities equal in value to the difference between the strike price of the call and the price of the futures contract.
-An Underlying Fund may also cover its sale of a call option by taking positions in instruments with prices which are expected to move relatively consistently with the call option.
-An Underlying Fund may cover its sale of a put option on a futures contract by taking a short position in the underlying futures contract at a price greater than or equal to the strike price of the put option, or, if the short position in the underlying futures contract is established at a price less than the strike price of the written put, the Underlying Fund will maintain in a segregated account cash or liquid securities equal in value to the difference between the strike price of the put and the price of the futures contract.
+An Underlying Fund may also cover its sale of a call option by taking a sort position in the underlying futures contract at a price greater than or equal to the strike price of the put option, or, if the short position in the underlying futures contract at a price greater than or equal to the strike price of the put option, or, if the short position in the underlying futures contract.
+An Underlying Fund may also cover its contract is established at a price less than the strike price of the written put, the Underlying Fund will maintain in a segregated account cash or liquid securities equal in value to the difference between the strike price of the put option, or, if the short position in the underlying futures contract.
+An Underlying Fund will maintain in a segregated account cash or liquid securities equal in value to the difference between the strike price of the put and the price of the futures contract.
+An Underlying Fund may also cover its sale of a put option by taking positions in instruments with prices which are expected to move relatively consistently will maintain in a segregated account cash or liquid securities equal in value to the difference between the strike price of the put and the price of the futures contract.
 An Underlying Fund may also cover its sale of a put option by taking positions in instruments with prices which are expected to move relatively consistently with the put option.